-The actual partner institutions available during any given semester may differ from this list and Study Overseas applicants will be provided with final lists as part of the Study Overseas application process.
+The actual partner institutions available during any given semester may differ from this list and Study Overseas applicants will be advised accordingly as part of the Study Overseas application process.

 Ready to progress?

 We understand that this may disappoint students who were planning to study abroad in the near future.
-However, the health and well-being of USC students is our priority throughout this rapidly evolving situation.
+However, the health and well-being of USC students is our priority throughout the current climate.

 Study Overseas Short-Term Programs provide a wide range of international educational experiences including Work Integrated Learning (WIL), Work Place Learning (WPL), Special Research Projects (SRP), internships, professional placements, clinical placements, study tours, short-term study and in-country language.